RajKulk16/CLTV/README.md

 - Through EDA and model development, it is apparent that "PLATINUM" policy is favored by a majority of the population regardless of the area, be it rural or urban.
 So, major focus can be given there for retention.

 - Despite the poor performance of the vanilla Random Forest Regressor, the tuned model exhibited significant improvement compared to its predecessor.

+- The likely cause for the low metrics could be attributed to the "quality" of the data (DATA QUALITY).
+Even with thorough preprocessing and engineering, if the data quality is poor, it is expected to yield unfavorable results.

+    - Upon deeper investigation into the data source, it was discovered that all attempts at modeling this dataset resulted in similar metrics, underscoring the data's quality issues.